 - User Name/Password Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - Dynamic IP/ Static IP Choose either as you are given by your ISP.
+These fields are case-sensitive. - > Dynamic IP/ Static IP - Choose either as you are given by your ISP.
 Click the Connect button to connect immediately.
 Click the Disconnect button to disconnect immediately. - Connect on Demand You can configure the Router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
 If your Internet connection has been terminated due to inactivity, Connect on Demand enables the Router to automatically re-establish your connection as soon as you attempt to access the Internet again.
-If you wish to activate Connect on Demand, click the radio button.
+If you wish to activate Connect on Demand, check the radio button.
 If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - Connect Automatically Connect automatically after the Router is disconnected.
-To use this option, click the radio button.
+Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates.

-Connect Manually - You can configure the Router to make it connect or disconnect manually.
-After a specified period of inactivity (Max Idle Time), the Router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
-To use this option, click the radio button.
+- Connect Automatically Connect automatically after the Router is disconnected.
+To use this option, check the radio button. - After a specified period of inactivity (Max Idle Time), the Router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
+To use this option, check the radio button.
 If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
-Otherwise, enter the number in minutes that you wish to have the Internet connecting last unless a new link is requested.
+Otherwise, enter the number of minutes that you wish to have the Internet connecting last unless a new link is requested.

-Caution: Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time, since some applications is visiting the Internet continually in the background.
+Caution: Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time, because some applications are visiting the Internet continually in the background.

-6. If your ISP provides PPTP connection, please select PPTP option.
-And you should enter the following parameters (Figure 4-12):
+6. If your ISP provides PPTP connection, please select PPTP/Russia PPTP option.
+And you should enter the following parameters (Figure 4-11):